alan-platform/alan-platform.github.io/pages/tuts/bottom-up.md

 ## Server

-A typical Alan runtime environment, e.g. as provided by our standard ISO, looks like this:
+A typical Alan runtime environment looks like this:

 	╔══════════════════════════════════════╗
 	║[            alan server             ]║
 	║[   linux kernel + some core utils   ]║  <- or macOS, Ubuntu 16.04+, etc
 	╚══════════════════════════════════════╝

-We depend on a number of Unix utilities, so Alan runs on top of a tiny custom Linux distro.
+We depend on a number of Unix utilities.
 The initial Alan layer provides a basic infrastructure server to interact with.

 When you deploy an [image](#image) to the server, it will pull additional runtimes from the cloud based on information in that image.
 This creates the final runtime "stack".
 For a basic project, this includes: